Evaluation of LLM Chatbots for OSINT-based Cyber Threat Awareness: Optimal utilization strategies of chatbots

 Chatbots can produce text of varying lengths based on specific tasks.
 In our experiments, minimizing the number of answer tokens was essential because of the high volume of questions and the time required for the model to answer each question.

-The parameter that defines the length of the answer or the number of tokens in local chatbots is represented as `N\_predict'.
-As the number of questions in the dataset increases, the time required for these models to provide answers also increases.
+The parameter that defines the length of the answer or the number of tokens in local chatbots is represented as \emph{N\_predict}.
+It plays a critical role in significantly reducing the execution time for answering questions across all open-source chatbot models.
 To optimize the execution time, we advise setting a parameter that controls the response length to the smallest suitable value based on a specific task.
-We consistently set the value of N\_predict to 15 across all compared models.
-This parameter plays a critical role in significantly reducing the execution time for answering questions across all chatbot models.
+After some initial experimentation, we consistently set the value of \emph{N\_predict} to 15 across all open-source models.

-In the context of ChatGPT-3.5-turbo and ChatGPT-4, utilizing the max\_tokens parameter constrains the extent of the response generated by the model.
+In the context of ChatGPT-3.5-turbo and ChatGPT-4, the \emph{max\_tokens} parameter constrains the length of the responses generated by the model.
 This is achieved by establishing a predetermined upper limit for the number of tokens that can be words or characters within the generated output.
-Utilization of this parameter enabled us to control the length of the responses.
 Using more extended responses in ChatGPT-4 can increase token consumption, potentially increasing the usage costs.
-The parameter value 70 was assigned to the ChatGPT-3.5-turbo and ChatGPT-4 models in various experimental tests.
+After some initial experimentation with prompts with extreme lengths, the value 70 was assigned to \emph{max\_tokens} in the experimental tests.
 It is worth noting that the chosen token length of 15 for the open-source chatbots applies exclusively to the generated answers.
-By contrast, the selected token length of 70 for ChatGPT encompasses questions and answers.
+By contrast, the selected token length of 70 for ChatGPT models encompasses questions and answers.

-The careful utilization of the N\_predict and max\_tokens parameters is of utmost importance, as a low setting may lead to truncation of the response, potentially producing incomplete or nonsensical answers.
+The careful utilization of the \emph{N\_predict} and \emph{max\_tokens} parameters is of utmost importance, as a low setting may lead to truncation of the response, potentially producing incomplete or nonsensical answers.
 Balancing the desired response length with the need for completeness and coherence is a crucial factor to consider.